 Are you familiar with Alphabet?
-No, not the building blocks of language—the company.
+Not the building blocks of language, but the company?

 Alphabet once owned Boston Dynamics, a maker of advanced robotics that was spun off from the Massachusetts Institute of Technology (MIT).
 The company operated under Alphabet’s “X” subsidiary for moonshot projects.
 Alphabet then sold Boston Dynamics to Japan’s Softbank Group in 2017.